Myths and realities of Google Ads

 What is Quality Score in Google Ads?

 Quality Score is an indicator that measures the relationship between the ad, the keyword, and the landing page.
-It is expressed on a scale from 1 to 10, where 10 is the highest level of quality.
-The higher the Quality Score, the higher the probability of appearing in the first positions and the lower the cost per click.
+It is expressed on a scale of 1 to 10, where 10 is the highest quality score.
+The higher the Quality Score, the higher the probability of appearing in the top positions and the lower the cost per click.

 How is CPC calculated in Google Ads?

 CPC (cost per click) is the amount you are charged each time someone clicks on your ad.
-It's calculated using a formula that takes into account the maximum bid you've set for the keyword, the ad's Quality Score, and the competition from other advertisers.
+It is calculated using a formula that takes into account the maximum bid you set for the keyword, the quality score of the ad, and the competition from other advertisers.
 The formula is:

 CPC = (Closest Competitor Bid / Quality Score) + 0.01